opensdd/osdd-api/README.md

-# osdd-api
-API for OSDD
+# Set of APIs for OpenSDD